Li Cong: Posthumous honors

-Li Cong died in 752.
+Li Cong died in June 752.
 Emperor Xuanzong, still emperor at that time, posthumously honored him as Crown Prince Jingde, even though he was never crown prince.
 As he was sonless, he adopted Li Ying's son Li Qiu (李俅), and Li Qiu inherited his title of Prince of Qing.

-In 756, after Li Yu, whose name was by then changed to Li Heng, became emperor (as Emperor Suzong), Li Cong was further posthumously honored as Emperor Fengtian.
-His wife Princess Dou was posthumously honored Empress Gongying, and they were reburied with honors due emperor and empress.
+In 756, Li Yu, whose name was by then changed to Li Heng, became emperor (as Emperor Suzong).
+Li Cong was further posthumously honored as Emperor Fengtian on 2 February 762, while his wife Princess Dou was posthumously honored as Empress Gongying.
+They were reburied with honors due to an emperor and empress the next day.